DMGambone/NFLBlitzDataEditor.Core/docs/image-format.md

 | 0d | `AlphaIntensity16` | Image stores the alpha levels information as a 16-bit value |

 ## Record Reader
-Currently, a single class, `ImageRecordReader`, provides functionality around reading image records from a stream.
+Currently, a single class, `ImageDataReader`, provides functionality around reading image records from a stream.